 of objects within the Milky Way Galaxy.

 To become familiar with the Internet as a powerful tool for

 scientific research in the 21st century and use it to find nightly

-satellite observing data, updates on new discoveries, NASA links, and
+satellite observing data, updates on new discoveries, NASA links,

 local astronomical resources for educators and amateur astronomers.